roidrage52/SWAPPER/README.md

 # SWAPPER

-A Burp Suite Extension for easy match/replace of tokens/CSRF/anything using regex.
-Handles XML and JSON.
+A Burp Suite Extension for automated match and replace of tokens, CSRF values, and authentication headers using regex pattern matching. **Supports both XML and JSON formats**.

-By default, SWAPPER sends a request to obtain the token/value every 4 minutes.
-You can change the time to request a new token.
-Disabling auto-refresh will request a token for each request (needed every now and again...).
-There is no logout logic implemented in the tool.

-SWAPPER supports pulling multiple patterns out of response and setting multiple patterns to replace.
+### Features
+- **Automatic token refresh:** Fetches fresh tokens every 4 minutes (240 seconds) by default  - adjustable based on token TTL.
+Has a per-request refresh that can be used for strict validation scenarios.
+- **Multipe pattern extraction:** SWAPPER supports multiple match/replace patterns.
+Use as many patterns as you want
+- **Regex matching:** Because who doesn't love using regex!

+### Use Cases
+- **XML:** SOAP API, Legacy systems, SAML
+- **JSON:** OAuth 2.0, REST APIs, GraphQL authentication, Microsoft Graph API
+- **Advanced Patterns:** CSRF bypassing, MFA flows, per-request mode when session token is invalidated after single use

 ## Install
 Burp Suite needs the Python environment configured.
 Add the reference to the Jython JAR file in extension settings.